-The idea is that, when it comes to infants, you get what you give.
-In order to have a calm, empathetic, and emotionally intelligent child, you must portray those qualities.
-That is why love matters; spending quality time together is crucial for your son’s development.
-Help him and teach him how to manage his behavior, pay attention to his feelings, and attend him when he needs it by being a good role model.
+When it comes to infants: you reap what you sow.
+To have a calm, empathetic, and emotionally intelligent child, you must portray those qualities.
+That is why love matters; spending quality time together is crucial for your child’s development.
+Help and teach them how to manage their behavior, pay attention to their feelings, and tend to them when they need it by being a good role model.